thuvh/monasca-common/docker/README.rst

 health_check.py
   This file will be used for checking the status of the application running in the container.
-It will be useful for container orchestration like Kubernetes or Docker Swarm to properly handle services that are still running but stopped being responsive.
+It should be used to inform Docker that service is operations and healthy.
+It will be useful for container orchestration like Docker Swarm to properly handle services that are still running but stopped being responsive.
 Avoid using `curl` directly and instead, use `health_check.py` written with specific service in mind.
 It will provide more flexibility like when creating JSON request body.